How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

 Katy Perry attends Fashion Week with a quilted clutch while Chrissy Teigen braves the airport crowd with the Chanel shopping bagLeft: Singer Katy Perry attends Fashion Week with a quilted clutch.
-Right: Model Chrissy Teigen braves the airport crowd with the Chanel shopping bag.
+Right: Model Chrissy Teigen braves the airport crowd with the Chanel shopping bag (Credit: Radoslaw Nawrocki / Brian To / WENN / Instar)

-Lagerfeld is a perfectionist by nature, and it shows in the quality of the Chanel bags produced today.
+Lagerfeld is a natural perfectionist, which shows in the quality of the Chanel bags produced today.

 Even though many other brands have adopted the Chanel leather quilting technique, none have perfected it.
 Even triple-A knockoffs can’t quite keep up.

-Unfortunately, it can be pretty easy for an unsuspecting buyer to fall prey to counterfeit Chanel vendors.
+Unfortunately, it can be easy for an unsuspecting buyer to fall prey to counterfeit Chanel vendors.
+Purchasing a Chanel handbag directly from an authorized retailer or boutique is one of the most reliable ways to ensure you’re acquiring an authentic product.

-Therefore, we put together a list of things to keep in mind when purchasing secondhand Chanel, to help you differentiate a real Chanel piece from a fake.
+Below is a list of things to remember when purchasing secondhand Chanel to help you differentiate a real Chanel piece from a fake:

-If you’re a leather goods enthusiast, we’re sure you’re already able to tell real leather from the synthetic version.
+If you’re a leather goods enthusiast, we’re sure you can already tell genuine leather from the synthetic version.

-There are a number of ways to tell the two apart but the most telling is the smell.
-Synthetic leather tends to smell like chemicals, while genuine leather has a musty and natural smell.
+There are several ways to tell the two apart, but the most telling is the smell.
+Synthetic leather will often like chemicals, while genuine leather has a musty and natural scent.

 Also, take a look at both the give and color of the product.
 Natural leather is malleable and will soften over time, whereas synthetic leather retains its original shape for a long time.